 Now, it is unclear whether the Ugandan government will hand over those M23 leaders to the Congolese government or not—particularly if they are not given amnesty as part of the forthcoming deal.
 And the government of Uganda, who was also the mediator in the Kampala negotiations, has actually—a couple days ago when the M23 initially surrendered—posed the signing of a peace deal as a precondition for possibly handing over some of the M23 leaders.

 MOR: The negotiations between the Congolese government and the M23 had been going on for ten months, but there is also a regional peace process for the Great Lakes that incorporates Uganda, Rwanda, and others.
-What effect is M23's surrender likely to have on the viagra generic on line regional peace process?
+What effect is M23's surrender likely to have on the regional peace process?

 AB: I think many would want to see the Kampala negotiations concluded quickly, whether as part of a declaration or an agreement, precisely in order to move forward the elusive regional peace process, which would basically involve refocusing the attention away from the M23 where it had been in the last few months and away from the Kampala process that would then be concluded towards some of the other issues, or of course the other armed groups operating in eastern DRC—particularly the FDLR, as it was mentioned by Rwanda, but also by the government of the DRC and the United Nations, that it was their intention now to focus on other groups, including the FDLR.

 But, I think, given the history of cyclical crisis and rebellions in eastern DRC, there should be no illusion that the military solution can bring durable stability unless regional peace is really moved forward.
-The focus should now be on addressing some of the underlying causes of try it female viagra next day delivery the conflict at the local, national, and regional levels.
-And these include the rebellions, as I've mentioned, but also other issues such as the refugees and viagra canada pharmacies governance issues in the DRC.
+The focus should now be on addressing some of the underlying causes of the conflict at the local, national, and regional levels.
+And these include the rebellions, as I've mentioned, but also other issues such as the refugees and governance issues in the DRC.

 I think the government of the DRC has committed to some reforms as part of the framework agreement that was signed in February 2012.
 And now I think we will have to see whether the victory over the M23 doesn't result in the government of the DRC also moving back from its previous commitment to the framework agreement.